harpasteingrims/assignment-final/README.md

 Node v16 is required for this project to run.

-We will be using Digital Ocean to host our staging and production environment and our databases.
+We will be using Digital Ocean to host our kubernetes cluster and our databases.
 Students get $100 credits which is more than enough to cover our needs.

 - [Sign up with Digital Ocean](https://www.digitalocean.com/) and claim [your $100](https://education.github.com/pack)
-- Create two droplets in Digital Ocean (pick the cheapest).
-Name one Staging and the other Production.
-- Create two PostgresSQL databases.
-Make sure to add Staging and Production somewhere to the name of them.
+- Create a kubernetes cluster.
+- Create a PostgresSQL database.
+- (optional) Create Container registry, to host your docker images on.

 #### Setup your dev environment